 Wow!
 It is so hard to believe that Christmas is just around the corner — as in THREE DAYS AWAY!

 The month of December has just FLOWN by — and I am not ready.
 I seem to have fallen behind on everything, especially keeping in touch with people (through email, blog, facebook…).
 I haven’t even gotten Christmas cards ordered or in the mail…or even a Christmas letter written for that matter!
-It looks like Christmas cards will not be leaving from the LeFebvre home this year.
+It looks like Christmas cards will not be leaving from our home this year.
 Even despite my best intentions last year, it didn’t even completely happen.
 Last year I even had cards bought, signed, and addressed, but never made it to the post office.
 Local people got theirs, but the others are still sitting in my closet. *blush* I think, given the busy-ness of this time of year, I may just scrap the whole idea of Christmas cards altogether, and send out Easter cards in the spring instead.

 Anyway…last Wednesday, December 17th, was my birthday.

 The 9th Anniversary of My 29th Birthday